This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 What is a realistic budget for a backpacker in Sri Lanka?

 For one person, a daily budget of around $25 should be enough to include accommodation, food and cheap activities.
-However, if you are planning on doing a whale watching tour or a safari, make sure you budget for these separately as they can be quite expensive.
+However, if you are planning on doing a whale watching tour or an epic safari, make sure you budget for these separately as they can be quite expensive.

 What is the best 4G sim card to buy in Sri Lanka?